Equal Educational Opportunity Policy

 Informal Resolution Procedures

 Students are encouraged to discuss the matter with the community member with whom the underlying dispute concerns.
-The Ombuds, the relevant Department Chair, or the student’s Academic Dean may help with informal resolutions.
+The relevant department chair, the student’s academic dean, or School for Social Work designee may help with informal resolutions.
 These persons are prepared to assist with the assessment of a concern and to explain the options and resources available for resolving and redressing concerns.
 Questions are encouraged; merely discussing an incident in this way does not commit an individual to making a complaint.
 Discussions aimed at informal resolution must remain confidential and generally last for no more than seven (7) working days.

 The matter will be considered resolved when there is an agreed-upon resolution acceptable to all parties.
-If no resolution results, the student should consult their Academic Dean.
+If no resolution results, the student should consult their academic dean or, in the case of the School for Social Work, the associate dean of academic affairs.
 If the student feels that no satisfactory resolution has been made, the student may file a formal complaint.

 Formal Complaint Procedures

-A student may initiate a formal complaint by contacting the Ombuds, the Associate Provost and Dean for Academic Development or the Vice President for Inclusion, Diversity & Equity.
-In all cases, the college will respond to reports to violations of this policy in a prompt, fair and impartial manner.
-In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct complained of.
-Complaints must be brought no later than 3 months after the end of the student’s participation in the affected course or educational program.
+A student may initiate a formal complaint by contacting the associate provost and dean for academic development, the director of equal opportunity and compliance, the vice president for equity and inclusion, or, in the case of the Social for Social Work, the associate dean of academic affairs.
+In all cases, the college will respond to reports of violations of this policy in a prompt, fair and impartial manner.
+In the interests of ensuring that investigations are done in an effective manner, students are encouraged to make complaints immediately after the conduct complained of occurs.
+Complaints should be brought no later than 180 days after the end of the student’s participation in the affected course or educational program.

-For the purposes of this policy, the person who reports that they have been subjected to discrimination or discriminatory harassment, or is the subject of such a report shall be referred to as the “complainant.”
-The person against whom the complaint is filed shall be referred to as the “respondent.”
+For the purposes of this policy, the person who reports that they have been subjected to discrimination based on their protected status, or is the subject of such a report shall be referred to as the “Complainant.”
+The person against whom the complaint is filed shall be referred to as the “Respondent.”

 Filing a Formal Complaint

-If no informal resolution occurs and the student wishes to file a formal complaint, the student should inform the Office of Inclusion, Diversity & Equity of their intent to file a formal complaint.
-Within seven (7) calendar days of this notice, the student should submit a written complaint to the Vice President of Inclusion, Diversity & Equity.
+To file a formal complaint, the student should inform the Office for Equity and Inclusion of their intent to file a formal complaint.
+Within seven (7) calendar days of this notice, the student should submit a written complaint to the director of equal opportunity and compliance.
 The written complaint should document and describe the alleged discriminatory conduct, how that conduct violated this policy, the evidence supporting the alleged violation, and a description of the redress sought by the complainant.

-Upon the receipt of a complaint, the Title IX Coordinator and Institution Equity Officer (“Equity Officer”) and the Associate Provost and Dean for Academic Development, shall together review the complaint to determine whether, on its face, it alleges an actionable violation of college policy or whether the alleged conduct that is the subject of the complaint falls under the college’s Statement of Academic Freedom.
-If the Equity Officer and the Dean for Academic Development are unable to agree upon whether to proceed with an investigation, the Vice President for Inclusion, Diversity and Equity shall make the determination.
-Where the dispute concerns whether the speech or expression complained of is protected under the terms of the Statement on Academic Freedom and Freedom of Expression, the Vice President of Inclusion, Diversity and Equity shall consult with a designated representative of the Academic Freedom Committee.
+Upon the receipt of a complaint, the director of equal opportunity and compliance (“Director”) and the associate provost and dean for academic development, shall together review complaints involving faculty and the director and associate vice president of human resources will review complaints involving staff.
+The purpose of this initial assessment is to determine whether, on its face, it alleges an actionable violation of the policy or whether the alleged conduct that is the subject of the complaint falls under another college policy (i.e. the college’s Statement of Academic Freedom).
+If the Director and the dean for academic development or the associate vice president of human resources are unable to agree upon whether to proceed with an investigation, the vice president for equity and inclusion shall make the determination.
+Where the dispute concerns whether the speech or expression complained of is protected under the terms of the Statement on Academic Freedom and Freedom of Expression, the vice president for equity and inclusion shall consult with a designated representative of the Academic Freedom Committee.

 This determination of whether an investigation will proceed shall be completed within seven (7) working days of the filing of the complaint.